 This section allows you to follow in a simple and effective way a Continuous Deployment approach, integrating automated tests and releasing new code versions without damaging the existing project.

-In this Section, you can select in which runtime environment you want to release your project configurations and which branch to deploy.
-You will also be able to start the deployment process from this section.
+This section is tied to a specific environment, which can be changed using the dropdown menu on the right side of the topbar.
+Once you have selected in which runtime environment you want to release your project configurations and which branch to deploy, you will be able to start the deployment process.

-Once you have selected your target runtime environment, you will be able to see all the details regarding the last release in that runtime environment.
+Once selected a runtime environment in the main topbar, you will be able to see all the details regarding the last release in that runtime environment.